Blood tests for heart disease

 Drugs are in development to lower Lp(a), but it isn't yet clear what effect lowering Lp(a) will have on heart disease risk.
-People with high Lp(a) are generally advised to keep a low LDL cholesterol level.

-This new test measures levels of ceramides in the blood.
+This test measures the levels of ceramides in the blood.
 Ceramides are produced by all cells and play a significant role in the growth, function and ultimately death of many types of tissue.
 Ceramides are transported through the blood by lipoproteins and are associated with atherosclerosis.

 Three specific ceramides have been linked to plaque buildup in the arteries and insulin resistance, which can lead to type 2 diabetes.
 High levels of these ceramides in the blood are a sign of a higher risk of cardiovascular disease within one to five years.

 Brain natriuretic peptide, also called B-type natriuretic peptide (BNP), is a protein that the heart and blood vessels make.
 BNP helps the body eliminate fluids, relaxes blood vessels and moves sodium into the urine.

 When the heart is damaged, the body secretes high levels of BNP into the bloodstream to try to ease the strain on the heart.
 One of the most important uses of BNP is to try to determine whether shortness of breath is due to heart failure.

 BNP levels vary according to age, gender and weight.
 For people who have heart failure, establishing a baseline BNP can be helpful and future tests can be used to help measure how well treatment works.

 A variation of BNP called N-terminal BNP is also useful for diagnosing heart failure and for evaluating the risk of a heart attack and other problems in those with existing heart disease.